2060-io/hologram.zone-specs/spec.md

 ## Logic

+*This section is non-normative.*

 Look at these 2 use cases:

-- User clicks an hologram link (DTS) from his mobile phone.
+- User *clicks* an hologram link (DTS) from his mobile phone.
-- User scans an hologram link (DTS) from his mobile phone.
+- User scans a QR representing an hologram link (DTS) from his mobile phone.

  In both case we are talking about the same URL.
-This URL MUST always be formatted as follows:
+This URL is always be formatted as follows:

 ```
 https://hologram.zone/?oob=QIUiudggiUQ..&tp=ABC